-The Sale Undertaking will be executed as a deed on 18 May 2015 by DIB Sukuk Limited (in its capacity as Trustee) in favour of DIB and will be governed by English law.
+The Sale Undertaking will be executed as a deed on 7 November 2019 by DIB Sukuk Limited (in its capacity as Trustee) in favour of DIB and will be governed by English law.

-Pursuant to the Sale Undertaking and subject to the Trustee being entitled to redeem the Certificates of the relevant Series for tax reasons in accordance with Condition 10.2, DIB will, by exercising its right under the Sale Undertaking and serving an exercise notice on the Trustee no later than 45 days prior to the Tax Redemption Date, be able to oblige the Trustee to sell all of its rights, title, interests, benefits and entitlements in, to and under the relevant Portfolio at the relevant Exercise Price.
-In addition, if the Optional Dissolution Right (Call) is specified in the applicable Final Terms as being applicable, DIB will, by exercising its right under the Sale Undertaking and serving an exercise notice on the Trustee no later than 45 days prior to the relevant Optional Dissolution Date, be able to oblige the Trustee to sell all of its rights, title, interests, benefits and entitlements in, to and under the relevant Portfolio at the relevant Exercise Price.
+Pursuant to the Sale Undertaking and subject to the Trustee being entitled to redeem the Certificates of the relevant Series for tax reasons in accordance with Condition 10.2, DIB will, by exercising its right under the Sale Undertaking and serving an exercise notice on the Trustee not less than 15 days plus the minimum period of notice and not more than 15 days plus the maximum period of notice specified in the applicable Final Terms prior to the Tax Dissolution Date, provided that no exercise notice may be given earlier than 75 days prior to the earliest date on which the Trustee or DIB, as the case may be, would be obliged to pay additional amounts referred to in the definition of Tax Event if a payment in respect of the Certificates (in the case of the Trustee) or to the Trustee pursuant to the relevant Transaction Documents (in the case of DIB) then due, be able to oblige the Trustee to sell all of its rights, title, interests, benefits and entitlements in, to and under the relevant Portfolio at the relevant Exercise Price.
+In addition, if the Optional Dissolution Right (Call) is specified in the applicable Final Terms as being applicable, DIB will, by exercising its right under the Sale Undertaking and serving an exercise notice on the Trustee not less than 15 days plus the minimum period of notice and not more than 15 days plus the maximum period of notice specified in the applicable Final Terms prior to the relevant Optional Dissolution Date, be able to oblige the Trustee to sell all of its rights, title, interests, benefits and entitlements in, to and under the relevant Portfolio at the relevant Exercise Price.